lukebemish/mcdevutils/README.md

 # MC Dev Utils

-A general-purpose annotation processor and gradle plugin aimed at ease of development in multiplatform Minecraft mods.
+A general-purpose annotation processor and gradle plugin aimed at ease of development in multi-loader Minecraft mods.

 ## How it works